 Obedience Training for Dogs

-For a large dog like the German Shepherd that is strong both physically and in its will power, basic Obedience Dog Training is crucial.
-Obedience training for dogs is the basis of any more advanced training like German Shepherd Protection Training or German Shepherd Schutzhund Training.
+Obedience training for dogs is typically portrayed as the basis of any more advanced training like German Shepherd Protection Training or German Shepherd Schutzhund Training.
+However, particularly with these, German Shepherd Behavior Training has shown to be the much better basis.

 Obedience training for dogs can be divided in two parts: Off the leash and on leash training, or off lead and on lead training.
 Many dog commands are applicable to both situations, off the leash and on leash.